Infoteam-DataScience/MindTheGap/README.md

 - Excluding Data
 - Default Values
-- Inputing Data
+- Imputing Data

-In order to make it more interesting this article faces the __airbnb database__ which contains ...
-There are some values in the database which are not provided, which is perfect for this demonstation purpose.
+In order to make it more interesting this article faces the __airbnb database__ which contains a lot of reviews.
+There are some values in the database which are not provided, which is perfect for demonstation purpose.
 All packages, which are requiered for this project can be found in the __requirements.txt__ file.

 | A | B | C | D | E |
 |---|---|---|---|---|